 We recommend the Alimitopia nail-in felt furniture pads for large dining or kitchen table sets made of wood.
 Adhesive pads would work better with plastic or metal furniture or appliances.

-5. Seddox with Bonus Rubber Bumper Pads – Best furniture pads for wood floors
+5. Seddox with Bonus Rubber Bumper Pads – Furniture pads for wood floors

 The Seddox Premium Felt Furniture Pads are a variety pack of beige, adhesive furniture pads.
 They are designed to be used to protect floors and tabletops from scrapes and scuffs caused by furniture, lamps, vases, and other home decor items.
 152 pieces come in the set.